TomHarrop/ird-5acc-paper/ms/manuscript.md

 ---
 title: "Temporary - Determination of Inflorescence Architecture in Wild and Domesticated Rices"

+Harrop Thomas, Mantegazza Otho, Luong Ai My, Bethume Kevin, Lorieux Mathias, Other person from CIAT, Jouannic Stephane, Hélène ADAM

 bibliography: ../bib/references.bib
 ---
 # Introduction

-* evo devo and gene expression
+•	evo devo and gene expression
-* transcription factors / evolution of gene regulation
+•	transcription factors / evolution of gene regulation
-* domestication and gene expression (maize, tomato transcriptomes)
+•	domestication and gene expression (maize, tomato transcriptomes)
-* branching development in rice : undeterminated vs determinate meristem
+•	branching development in rice : undeterminated vs determinate meristem
-* details about rice domestication
+•	details about rice domestication

-* **aims**:
-    - Genes/pathway involved in the inflorescence determination in rice
-    - changes in phenotype, gene expression caused by / associated changes/switch/delay in determination of inflorescence
-    - Changes in phenotype link to domestication
+•	aims:
+o	Genes/pathway involved in the inflorescence determination in rice : MAIN conclusion of the PCA analysis .
+WITH new regulators as AP2 – HB – MADS - ALOG (Complete also with genes related to auxin tested in CHIP4) o	changes in phenotype (Hight yiel potetial), gene expression caused by / associated changes/switch/delay in determination of inflorescence : Have to be more clear with AP2 genes expression in Cluster 5 o	Changes in phenotype link to domestication : Cluster 1 and 2.
+GRF regulation (10.1038/NPLANTS.2015.196) regulated auxin patway and branch and spikelet developmental-related transcription factors.
+OsGRF6.
+Would be nice to see gene diff in the promoter or gene between the species.
+This regulation is link to cell proliferation/ KNOX genes/ Auxin Pathway

-    - common genes that respond to selection in different domestications
-    - evolution of transcription factor family expression
-    - does selection for the same phenotype affect expression of the same genes / sets of genes
+o	common genes that respond to selection in different domestications o	evolution of transcription factor family expression o	does selection for the same phenotype affect expression of the same genes / sets of genes

 # Results